 Property owners or managers must ensure that all mechanical parts of escalators are functioning as intended.

 New York City building codes specify that property owners must pass inspection upon installation of the escalator and have it periodically inspected to ensure it passes safety standards.

-Call the Law Offices of Jay S. Knispel, LLC today and speak with a lawyer experienced in handling escalator-related injury cases for a free consultation.
+Call the Law Offices of Jay S. Knispel Personal Injury Lawyers today and speak with a lawyer experienced in handling escalator-related injury cases for a free consultation.